 Blanche grew up on her parents’ farm in the Kingwood area.
-Living nearby were her grandparents, Ephraim and Rosetta (Harbaugh) Miner, and great-grandmother, Mary Magdalene (Whipkey) Harbaugh, all of whom she would have grown up knowing.
+Living nearby were her grandparents, Ephraim and Rosetta (Harbaugh) Miner, and great-grandmother, Mary Magdalene (Whipkey) Harbaugh, all of whom she would have known in her childhood.

 There was a 12-year difference in age between Blanche and her younger brother Earl David Miner.

 The photo seen here shows young Blanche with her grandmother Rosetta Miner (at right) and great-aunt, Lucinda (Harbaugh) Younkin Johnson.

 On Oct.
 21, 1933, at the age of 18, Blanche married 24-year-old Earl Wilbur "Berkey" Sanner (1909-1975).
 He was the son of Peter and Minnie (McCulley) Sanner.

 The couple produced four children over the span of nine years – Henrietta Pauline "Shirley" King, Thelma Grace Gross, Rachel Driver Townson and David Warren Sanner.

 The Sanners resided on a 286-acre farm south of Kingwood.
 Blanche was a member of the Kingwood Church of God and the Rebekah Lodge of Kingwood.

 When the federal census enumeration was made of Upper Turkeyfoot Township in 1940, the 31-year-old Berkey was listed as having the occupation of "laborer - general work."